rui314/9cc/README.md

    We allcate memory using malloc() but never call free().
    I know that people find the policy odd, but this is actually a reasonable design choice for short-lived programs such as compilers.
-   This policy greately simplifies code and also eliminates use-after-free bugs entirely.
+   This policy greatly simplifies code and also eliminates use-after-free bugs entirely.

  - 9cc's parser is a hand-written recursive descendent parser, so that the